mgba-emu/www/faq.markdown

 ### What does the m stand for?

-It doesn't. mGBA was originally going to be named miniGBA but as the project grew the mini became less accurate.
+It doesn't. mGBA was originally going to be named miniGBA but as the project grew the "mini" appellation became less accurate.
 The name was intended to be temporary, but as the original release crept closer I couldn't think of any better names.
 Other working names for mGBA included GBAc and Gerboa, but nothing else stuck.

+### How do I file a bug?

+The best way is to sign up an account on GitHub and post on the [issue tracker](https://github.com/mgba-emu/mgba/issues).
+Please include the version you're using (including the numbers and letters, if you're using a development build), what OS you're running on, and the names of games affected.

 ### What is the license for mGBA?